Krishiv111/krishivportfolio/index.md

 ![Project](./IMG_1510%202.JPG)

-- Here is a picture with me and my poster at teh San Diego Super Computer Center final showcase where I showcased my project and summer reaserch to many different researchers and mentors.
+- Here is a picture with me and my poster at the San Diego Super Computer Center final showcase where I showcased my project and summer reaserch to many different researchers and mentors.

 ## Summary